aidh-aadil/sparky-bot/README.md

 - `confused` : Generate a gif to show that you are confused
 - `facepalm` : Generate a gif to show that you are facepalming
 - `fist-bump` : Generate a gif of you fist bumping a user
+- `hug` : Generate a gif of you hugging a user

 ### Fun commands